wp-plugins/commentluv/readme.txt

 == Upgrade Notice ==

-= 2.90.9.8 =
+= 2.90.9.9.3 =

-More language packs added for Hungarian, Slovakian and Vietnamese and improved fetching routine
+Ability to process category and author URLs
+Better formatted XML and headers

 == Configuration ==